adyxax/www/content/blog/ansible/forgejo-runner.md

 footsteps: You need to manage the proper isolation yourself and take care of not making a mess of the host operating system!

-Managing the proper isolation is not hard: instead of letting forgejo runner spawn its own containers, I myself run it constrained inside either a container or a jail.
+Managing the proper isolation is not hard: instead of letting Forgejo runner spawn its own containers, I myself run it constrained inside either a container or a jail.